The Importance of Making Cooking Stocks at Home

-I don't make beef stock as often as chicken stock but if I have a bunch of beef bones around from a beef dinner, I like to throw them in to a big pot of water and vegetables to make my own for future soups, stews and risottos.
+I don't make beef stock as often as chicken stock but if I have a bunch of beef bones around from a beef dinner, I like to throw them into a big pot of water and vegetables to make my own for future soups, stews, and risotto.

-I've even been know to save beef bones from several meals, freeze them and make a stock when I have enough.
+I've even been known to save beef bones from several meals, freeze them and make a stock when I have enough.